ToniWonKanobi/theoveranalyzed.net/posts/2015/4/18/star-wars-rebels-season-2-trailer.md

-@@ Title: Star Wars Rebels Season 2 Trailer & Poster: Rex Is Back And Darth Vader Fights The Jedi
+@@ Title=Star Wars Rebels Season 2 Trailer & Poster: Rex Is Back And Darth Vader Fights The Jedi
 @@ Date=2015-04-18 14:13
 @@ Link=https://youtu.be/Av8GjpGK98A
 @@ Description=Season 2 of Star Wars Rebels is looking great so far.